 What is a mud kitchen?

-It’s basically a place for young kids to take all of those messy activities and move them outdoors which if you’re like me and you want your kids to spend as much time outdoors as possible, then it’s a no brainer.
+It’s basically a place for young kids to take all of those messy activities and move them outdoors.
+If you’re like me and you want your kids to spend as much time outdoors as possible, then it’s a no-brainer.

 The mud kitchen we ended up with looks amazing and was actually really simple to build.

 Here’s what you’ll need to make a mud kitchen:

 - Wood (we used two 2×4’s and four 1×6’s) – $9

 - Pallets – two half pallets or one full pallet that you can cut in half (can often find for free)

 - Wood Screws